Your preferences have been updated.

 Gaining an off the beaten track view of Aruba is just a walk in the park – or rather, it’s wheely easy!

 Four wheels or two, petrol or pedal-powered, Aruba has a host of ways for visitors to cruise its roads and tracks without worrying about shoe leather.

-For those who want to digest the island’s scenery in manageable portions, cycling is a way to go.
+For those who want to digest Aruba island's scenery in manageable portions, cycling is a way to go.
 Aruba is largely flat, so cyclists will rarely find the terrain exhausting, although a mountain bike is probably the best option, given that some of the roads are sand covered and other tracks lead to more inaccessible scenic spots.

 Trails, for example, lead up to the Alto Vista Chapel, originally constructed in 1750 and the first church on the island.
 Today, with its elevated location, it offers prime viewing of romantically colourful sunrises and sunsets.